Budgens: Shops

-Budgens stores range in size from around 140m² to around 1,200m², and therefore fall into the convenience store size range or the bottom end of the supermarket size range.
+Budgens stores range in size from around 140 m^{2} to around 1,200 m^{2}, and therefore fall into the convenience store size range or the bottom end of the supermarket size range.
 According to retail analysts TNS Worldpanel, Budgens ranked 13th in the grocery sector in the United Kingdom in December 2004, with a market share of 0.4%.

 The first two Scottish shops opened in July 2016.
 These were bought from the Co-operative Group, and had previously been branded as Somerfield and Safeway.
 They are located in Paisley and Prestwick.
 The Paisley shop closed later that year.
 In 2006, 2007, 2008 and 2012, Budgens was voted Fresh Foods Convenience Retailer of the Year in the company owned sector at the Retail Industry Awards.

-The largest Budgens shop is in the town of Holt, Norfolk, with just over 13,000 square feet/1,207m.
+The largest Budgens shop is in the town of Holt, Norfolk, with just over 13000 sqft.
 The original shop was destroyed by fire on 20 June 2020.
 The current shop was opened on 30 March 2023, and is a completely new building.
 The approved rebuilding plans required the shop to be of a size and design to match the destroyed building; the internal layout has been significantly altered with a change in services offered, but still includes a sub-post office counter.